prismicio/prismic-gatsby/ARCHITECTURE.md

 #### `api-update` Webhook

+This webhook may fire anytime a user, depending on the user's webhook
+preferences:

+- Publishes a document
+- Unpublishes a document
+- Creates a release (a collection of changes)
+- Edits a release
+- Deletes a release
+- Creates a tag (label for a document)
+- Deletes a tag (label for a document)

+If those actions are enabled for the webhook, the following occurs:

 1. Validate the webhook in the `sourceNodes` Gatsby Node API.
 1. Fetch documents referenced in the webhook from the Prismic repository.
 1. Compute the necessary delta operations needed to incorporate the webhook